Get fee free remortgage advice now

 Mortgage valuation feesLender may include this for free.
 If not, typical costs are £100 – £1500

-Early repayment charge: If you’re tied into a deal, it’s likely that you’ll have to pay an early repayment charge if you remortgage.
-These are usually calculated as a percentage of the outstanding mortgage balance – usually 1%-5%.
-However, with some deals the rate you’ll pay reduces the longer you’ve had the deal for.
-For example, you may have to pay 5% in the first year of a 5 year fix, reducing to 1% in the fifth year.
+• Early repayment charge If you’re tied into a deal, it’s likely that you’ll have to pay an early repayment charge if you remortgage before it ends.
+These are usually calculated as a percentage of the outstanding mortgage balance, typically 1%-5%.
+Read our guide Early repayment charges and how to avoid them.

-Exit fees: Many lenders charge an exit fee for closing your mortgage account.
-It may be called something different.
-For example Halifax calls it a mortgage account fee.
-These are usually between £50 – £300.
+• Exit fees: Many lenders charge an exit fee for closing your mortgage account, although they may give it a different name.

-Legal fees: If you’re remortgaging with a different lender, you’ll need a conveyancer to manage the legal side.
+• Legal fees: If you’re remortgaging with a different lender, you’ll need a conveyancer to manage the legal side.
 Legal fees are often included in remortgage deals but not always.
-If they’re not included, many people use the conveyancer offered by their lender.
-But if you’re paying for the solicitor you can shop around for the best deal.
-Although, if you’re doing this, make sure your lender will work with the conveyancer before instructing them.
-Remortgage legal fees can cost from £300.
-Read out guide to Do I need a conveyancing solicitor when I remortgage?
+Read our guide to Do I need a conveyancing solicitor when I remortgage?

-Valuation fees: Mortgage valuation fees depend on the value of the property and lenders will have their own fee scale.
+• Mortgage valuation fees: Mortgage valuation fees depend on the value of the property and lenders will have their own fee scale.
 Fees can vary significantly from £100 up to £1500.
 In many cases a lender will offer a free valuation.
-See How do I value my property before remortgaging?

 Should I add remortgage fees to my loan?